Akkermansia muciniphila

 The Akkermansia content in feces was significantly negatively correlated with obesity and type 2 diabetes.
 (Dao et al., 2016)

-Helps liver fat metabolism and improves metabolic hepatitis
+Helps promote liver lipid metabolism and improve metabolic steatohepatitis (MAFLD)

 Oral administration of Akkermansia reduces liver fat accumulation and inflammation in a mouse model of nonalcoholic fatty liver disease (NASH).
 (Everard et al., 2013)